 Allie Bull – Outreach | Calendar | Online Support

-Allie, as a junior at the University of Washington has been majoring in Community, Environment & Planning with a minor in Environmental Studies.
+Allie, in the University of Washington Class of 2017 has been majoring in Community, Environment & Planning with a minor in Environmental Studies.
 She is interested in promoting awareness of environmental issues throughout the Pacific Northwest.
-Additionally, she is interested in utilizing website design and development in that approach.
+Additionally, she is interested in utilizing website design and development in that approach.l

 Mary Manous – Founder| Team Coordination | Strategy | Technology

 A life long advocate for protecting the Earth’s environment, Mary works to address climate disruption by helping concerned individuals to take climate action in a way that fits their interests, values, and skills.
 With graduate study in environmental law and policy, her career has included Clean Air Act policy, grant management, and regulatory implementation.
-In 2012 she joined with friends to found the grassroots climate group Seattle Environmental Activists.
+In 2012 she joined with friends to found the community grassroots climate group Seattle Environmental Activists to work collaboratively on climate change.
 She enjoys a good conversation about most any topic, making connections with climate activists, aspiring musicians, artists and clear thinkers.
 When she is not working to save the planet, she is known to take art classes, hike trails, throw garden parties, and join friends at music venues.

 Paula & Brian King – Speakers Bureau | Outreach Coordination

 Brian and Paula believe that the best way for them to contribute to the fight against Global Warming is to spread knowledge as widely as possible about how it occurs and what are its consequences.
 They founded the 350 Seattle’s Speakers Bureau and now also facilitate climate outreach presentations through the Cascadia Climate Action-Speakers page.
 Brian is the author of So Long,

 Vietnam, a positive antiwar novel about GIs in Vietnam.

 Bruce Wolcott – Calendar Curation | Website Consultant